nikhilrstg18/blogger/content/posts/2022-09-12/index.md

   ![chrome dev - console](./media/jre-5.png)
 - When you press F11 Step into, calc method is pushed into call stack
   ![chrome dev - console](./media/jre-6.png)
-- When you press F11 step into 2 times, subtractTwo method is also pushed into call stack
+- When you press F11 step 2 times, subtractTwo method is also pushed into the call stack
-  > Note : We are not done executing calc() instead calc() called subtractTwo() and call stack is keep track of execution of code.
-Clearly looking at call stack, I can say that we are subtractTwo().
+  > Note: We are not done executing calc() instead calc() is called subtractTwo() and the call stack keeps track of the execution of code.
+Clearly looking at the call stack, I can say that we are subtractTwo().

   ![chrome dev - console](./media/jre-7.png)
-- When you press F11 step into 2 times, subtractTwo method is done executing and popped out from call stack
+- When you press the F11 step 2 times, subtractTwo method is done executing and popped out from call stack
   ![chrome dev - console](./media/jre-8.png)
-- When you press F11 step into again, calc method is done executing and popped out from call stack
+- When you press F11 step again, the calc method is done executing and popped out from the call stack
-- Finally you can press F8 ( resume script execution )
+- Finally, you can press F8 ( resume script execution )

 ## Stack Overflow

 ![stack overflow](./media/jre-9.png)

-Most common way to create stack overflow is using recursion For eg
+The most common way to create stack overflow is using recursion For eg

 ```javascript